bonitasoft/bonita-doc/md/bonita-portal-urls.md

-# Bonita BPM Portal URLs
+# Bonita Portal URLs

-This page explains how to use a URL to access Bonita BPM Portal or the form for a specific task.
+This page explains how to use a URL to access Bonita Portal or the form for a specific task.
 In these URLs, the process names, versions and the task names must be URL encoded.

-## URL of Bonita BPM Portal
+## URL of Bonita Portal

-You can connect to Bonita BPM Portal from other tools using a URL of the form `http://`_`host`_`:`_`port`_`/bonita#?....`.
+You can connect to Bonita Portal from other tools using a URL of the form `http://`_`host`_`:`_`port`_`/bonita#?....`.
 Other forms of URL are liable to change in future versions.
 For example, use `http://localhost:8081/bonita#?process=myProcessId&locale=fr`, and do not use `http://localhost:8081/bonita/console/homepage#?process=myProcessId&locale=fr`.

 ## Process instantiation URL